Qualis/www-qual-is/_posts/intent-versus-crud-restful-api.md

 1. **Encapsulation of Business Logic**: The **split-bill** resource abstracts internal domain details, preventing unnecessary exposure of domain entities to API consumers.
 2. **Improved UX and Maintainability**: Intent-driven APIs align closely with user workflows, making them more intuitive and easier to maintain.
 3. **Support for Event-Driven Architectures**: The **split-bill** resource can act as a command that triggers additional business processes, making it suitable for event-driven systems.
-4. **Enhanced Auditability**: Intent-based endpoints can naturally serve as audit logs by capturing user actions in a structured way.
+4. **Enhanced Traceability**: Intent-based endpoints can naturally serve as audit logs by capturing user actions in a structured way.
 5. **Better Hypermedia Support**: The response can return related resources using standard mechanisms like the [Link Header](https://www.w3.org/wiki/LinkHeader), improving discoverability and navigation.

 While it may not always be logical to support all **HTTP** methods for an intent-based route, nothing prevents additional operations if they are required.